Featured image: The curtain waiting to rise for The Nutcracker at the Hult Center for the Performing Arts in Eugene, Oregon

 Sometimes the Eugene Ballet hosts a special noontime Nutcracker Tea before its Sunday performance in Eugene.

-I went to the tea last year.
+I went to the 2016 Nutcracker Tea.
 It started with treats–a grand spread of finger sandwiches, vegetable trays, cheese and crackers, pastries, coffee, hot chocolate, and hot tea (of course!).
 After everyone settled, the host told the story of the Nutcracker while members of the Eugene Ballet Academy danced each scene.
 At the end of the story, the cast greeted the audience and posed for pictures.

 For children, the Nutcracker Tea is a nice way to give them an introduction to the story before they see the full-length production.
 It’s even a good primer or refresher for adults, those big kids at heart.